Hcg Diet Phase 3: The Stabilization Phase

 - Why is Phase 3 important?

 Phase 3 is not only important, but essential.
 Why?
 At this point, you have lost 20 to 30 pounds in just a few weeks, under a highly controlled weight loss program.
-Phase 2 is so tightly controlled with specifics, it can be intimidating to suddenly have those restrictions removed in P3, and be told it’s ok to eat whatever…without strict guidelines and direction.
+Phase 2 is so tightly controlled with specifics, it can be intimidating to suddenly have those restrictions removed in P3, and be told it’s ok to eat whatever you like…without strict guidelines and direction.
 However, this phase is extremely crucial for many reasons.
-First, P3 helps to transition into long term weight maintenance while still restricting the two food categories that can easily result in weight gain.
+This is the time that your body settles into it’s new, lower set point, and it is most important that you keep your weight close to your Phase 2 ending weight during this time.
+That is how stabilization is achieved.
+P3 also helps you to transition into long term weight maintenance while still restricting the two food categories that can easily result in weight gain.
 These two things to avoid are sugar and starches and they are prohibited on P3.
-In addition, P3 presents the opportunity to address any former unhealthy habits that may reappear, as well as food sensitivities.
+In addition, P3 presents the opportunity to address any former unhealthy habits that may reappear, as well as the opportunity to discover previously hidden food sensitivities.

 - How to do Phase 3 Stabilization